 Whether you own a GUN for self defense, home defense or for the sport of it, you always want to be constantly practicing to improve your skills and become a better shot.
 Your ability to hit your target may just save your life.
 If you find yourself defending your life with a gun, aiming should be a higher priority than shooting and practice is the key.
 There are three forms of practice that should be part of your ongoing relationship with your gun.

-1. Instruction - If you start this new endeavor learning to handle and shoot a gun correctly, you are less likely to form bad habits that are tough to break later and that just may cost you your life in an emergency.
+1. Instruction – If you start this new endeavor learning to handle and shoot a gun correctly, you are less likely to form bad habits that are tough to break later and that just may cost you your life in an emergency.
 Plus, the better you are the more confident you will be and the more fun the sport of shooting will be.
 Finding and attending a good basic shooting class is highly encouraged.
-Although you will learn experientially more than you can on your own with a book or video, keep in mind that there are some wonderful instructional books and videos that can be a wonderful complement and follow-up to your personal lesson.
+Although you will learn from experience more than you can on your own with a book or video, keep in mind that there are some wonderful instructional books and videos that can be a wonderful complement and follow-up to your personal lesson.
 Click here for a national list of shooting ranges and schools.
 If you are a more experienced shooter, learning more advanced skills and fine tuning those you already have is recommended.
 There are so many classes available on a variety of gun skills.
+Here is a link to a national listing of female TWAW instructors.

 2. Dry-Fire Practice – Dry-fire is a generic term for practicing at home with an UNLOADED gun.
 It does not necessarily mean only pulling the trigger.
 It can refer to practicing reloads, drawing, or most any other skill you need to master with your gun.
 Click here for detailed dry-fire instructions and drills You may think that not much can be accomplished by practicing with an empty gun, but the fact is, improvement will be significant.
 Dry-fire is an essential component of learning to shoot well.
 There are two reasons for this: 1) developing proficiency with any motor skill requires a significant amount of repetitions, and 2) bad habits such as flinching, eye blinking, lack of follow through are difficult to detect during live-fire.
 All top shooters in the world incorporate a significant amount of dry-fire into their training regimens, some for hours each day.
 DRY-FIRE CAN BE DANGEROUS.
 Many accidental shootings are caused by people, even experienced shooters, dry-firing in a dangerous manner.
 NOTHING can distract you from following all the dry fire safety rules!